Enter the

 Seasons/Availability

-Berries and Cream mint is available during the summer months.
+Berries and Cream mint is available in the summer.

 Current Facts